Avoiding Pseudo-Christianity

 Ultimate causes: Now, five years into this project, I have been inexorably and repeatedly forced to return, time and time again, to three ultimate possible causes of deconversion.
 For this article, I will focus on what I believe is the most important one—pseudo-Christianity.

-A pattern of pseudo-conversion: The vast majority of deconverters would say that they had put their faith in Christ for eternal life and forgiveness of sins.
+A pattern of pseudo-conversion: Virtually all deconverters would say that they had put their faith in Christ for eternal life and forgiveness of sins.
 But they never clarified what they meant by ‘faith’.
 Any awareness that Jesus may have given us a benchmark for the type of faith he requires was completely non-existent in all the testimonials I listened to.

 Disturbing reality: I see the same patterns in many who presently believe they are Christians, including many in positions of leadership and influence.
-These are people who may be blissfully on their way to abandoning belief in God, or who will continue in their pseudo-Christianity until they day they hear Christ say, “I never knew you.”(1) There are outrageous examples of certain TV evangelists on YouTube that make normal pseudo-Christians feel wonderfully righteous by comparison, especially those who practice a more progressive, culture-led, and culturally-acceptable kind of pseudo-Christianity.
-But it is far more important to measure oneself by Christ’s criteria rather than compare oneself to extreme bad examples.
-Most pseudo-Christians are very nice, socially-acceptable people.
+These are people who may be blissfully on their way to abandoning belief in God, or who will continue in their pseudo-Christianity until the day they hear Christ say, “I never knew you.”(1) There are outrageous examples of certain TV evangelists on YouTube that make normal pseudo-Christians feel wonderfully righteous by comparison, especially those who practice a more progressive, culture-led, and culturally-acceptable kind of pseudo-Christianity.
+But it is far more important to measure oneself by Christ’s criteria rather than compare oneself to extremely bad examples.
+Most pseudo-Christians are very nice, socially acceptable people who sit in church with you each Sunday, and maybe you are one of them without realizing it..

 Misrepresenting God: Particularly disturbing are observations of Christians involved in evangelism,(2) but who promote an ‘easy-believism’ sort of gospel that offers ‘free stuff’ such as a relationship with God, forgiveness of sins, and eternal life but without mentioning the level of commitment Christ requires.
 The intention behind easy-believism seems to be good—to avoid at all costs anything that might create an impediment in seeing that person “put their faith in Christ.”
 Consequently, the level of commitment that Christ requires is glossed over so that we do not offend, or turn people away from Christ.
 The result is that many people are misled into thinking they have begun a relationship with God as they enter the front door of an artificial Christianity, but are pouring out the back door some years later at a sobering rate.